In The Spotlight

-As regulatory reform is implemented in the US and is being discussed in Europe, investors must now weigh their cash options by prioritizing stability, liquidity and return.
+As regulatory reform is implemented in the US and in Europe, investors must now weigh their cash options by prioritizing stability, liquidity and return.
 In this new era of liquidity, all three factors may not be available in a single investment option.

 Following the global financial crisis, regulators and legislators across the globe, began rethinking cash investments.
 As a result, the cost of capital preservation has changed for investors.